The Element of Inspiration

 Since 1946, when the the Southam and Ahearn families donated the funds to build a state-of-the-art science wing, Elmwood girls have been inspired by science.
 While many girls' schools of the day were building home economics spaces, Elmwood girls were excited to learn about biology, chemistry and physics.
 It is a legacy that lives on today with our unparalleled record of graduates studying science and engineering at university.

-This February we will unveil our new Science and Innovation Wing.
+In the Spring of 2019, we unveiled our new Science and Innovation Wing.
 It is, again, an inspiring time for science at Elmwood and these new facilities will ensure our tradition of excellence continues.

 Did you know?